NEW ROWER WELCOME LETTER

 Dharma Voyage is a non-profit organization located in Westport Massachusetts founded in 2009 by internationally trained martial arts instructor, and international coastal rowing competitor,

 Ben Booth.
-We offer adult community rowing, skills sessions, and race training programs on the river and youth coastal rowing.
-What sets our programs apart from others is a training
+We currently offer adult community rowing, race training programs on the river and youth programming in partnership with the Westport Recreation Department.
+What sets our programs apart from others is a training system that increases the participant’s skills in attention, creativity, and insight while building strength and endurance.

 What is the Organizational Structure?